 Top-Down Processing and Bottom-Up Processing

-Understanding the mechanisms behind visual perception can provide valuable insights into how the brain processes visual stimuli, perceives depth and distance, recognizes patterns and shapes, and even how it can be affected by optical illusions and visual biases.
+Understanding the mechanisms behind visual perception can provide valuable insights into how the brain processes visual stimuli, perceives depth and distance, recognises patterns and shapes, and even how it can be affected by optical illusions and visual biases.

 These topics are essential to understanding the complexities of human vision and how the brain processes and interprets visual information, offering valuable implications in fields such as psychology, neuroscience, and even technology development.